rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-10-16-team-popcorn-over-and-out.md

 ***

-## :popcorn: Team Popcorn's update titles
+## :sparkles: Team Popcorn's update titles

 For our daily updates we decided to create a format for our titles and turn them into popcorn flavours.
 We asked our coaches, mentor, family and well whoever was around to give us three things.
 The base of our question was a food, a colour and an adjective but we changed it around a little each week :smile: